Eva Green: Personal life

 Green has been living in London since 2005.
 She has stated that she is happier in England than in France.

 When asked about her preference to play graphic, sexually charged roles, Green described it as "paradoxical" given her self-confessed shyness.
 She commented humorously, "I don't really understand why I do that.
 I need to go through therapy!"
 Green also favours dark, twisted characters, as they allow her to feel liberated.
 She spoke about her role in Penny Dreadful as, "it's like I don't have a corset anymore when I'm playing Vanessa, you know?
 People will think that it's terrible to have fun in a show like that.
 But I do."
 However, she has tried to take more diverse roles in order to avoid being typecast.

 Green is non-religious Jewish, though she describes herself as "very spiritual" and having complex beliefs about supernatural forces.

 Green has expressed interest in returning to theatre.
 She says she has no plans to work in Hollywood full-time because "the problem with Hollywood is that the studios are super powerful, they have far more power than the directors... [my] ambition at this moment is just to find a good script".
+She has keen interest in playing piano, composing music and collecting art.

 From 2005 to 2009, she was in a romantic relationship with her Kingdom of Heaven co-star Marton Csokas.

 In 2017, she revealed that Harvey Weinstein made an inappropriate advance during a business meeting but she "pushed him off".

 In a 2020 interview with Town & Country magazine, Green said she did not currently want children, citing fear of judgement and public scrutiny, and explaining that she "can't visualise [herself] embracing motherhood any time soon".
-She added, "I don’t know.
+She added, "I don't know.
 For now, no. What will be, will be.
 It's difficult — it's the judgement of other people, really."

+Green has been involved with various charity works, including Save the Children which focuses on initiatives to improve the welfare and education of children worldwide.
+She has also lent her voice to environmental and conservation efforts, notably working with the Singita Grumeti Fund in Tanzania.
+As an ambassador for its Environmental Education Center, she has promoted programs that teach local students about sustainability and the protection of natural resources.

 Public image

 Green's sex appeal has often been discussed in the media, and critics have described her as a sex symbol.
 Fashion outlets such as W Magazine and Vogue have described her as a style icon, emphasizing her avant-garde and gothic glamour, which extends to her dark and seductive roles—reinforcing her image as a "cinematic femme fatale".

-Green is a brand ambassador for Roger Vivier and has collaborated in other luxury brands including Montblanc, Alexander Mcqueen, and Bulgari.
+Green has appeared on the cover of several high profile magazines, including Vogue Italia (2007), British GQ (2014), Elle Russia (2010), (2015), Harper's Bazaar UK (2012), Elle (2015), W Magazine (2016), Glamour Italia (2016), Madame Figaro (2023), Vanity Fair France (2023), Vogue Greece (2023) and Harper's Bazaar Taiwan (2025).